Elizabeth Fors is passionate about helping those injured from medical malpractice or personal injury.

 Ms. Fors enjoys exploring the outdoors with her dog, spending time with her family, and being the cool aunt to her niece and three nephews.
 She is also the two-time champion of her fantasy baseball league, a longtime knitter, and a lifelong reader of mystery novels.

-Represented an active grandmother who fell off a chair and broke her heel bone – a complex calcaneus fracture.
+$325,000 settlement for an active grandmother who fell off a chair and broke her heel bone – a complex calcaneus fracture.
 An orthopedic physician assistant at an orthopedic clinic in Minnesota determined our client did not need surgery.
 The PA felt he could treat it conservatively.
 Instead of receiving a referral to an ankle specialist right away, our client underwent nearly 30 physical therapy sessions and walked for months on a broken heel.
 Six months later the PA finally ordered an MRI, which showed the fractures did not heal correctly.
 At that point our client required an ankle fusion surgery.
-Elizabeth Fors and Chris Messerly obtained a $325,000 settlement for this now in-active grandmother.

-Represented a woman, Megan, in a personal injury case against multiple parties.
-Megan was a 24-year-old single mother to Brayden, age four.
+$1.6 million settlement for the family of a 24-year-old single mother to her son, age four.
 She was on her way to work one icy morning, when her vehicle was struck by another car on I-94 in the northern Twin Cities suburbs.
 Her car was sent careening into a construction crane that was parked too close to the freeway.
 The crane decapitated her.
 Ms. Fors and her team sued the construction project’s general contractor as well as the company responsible for leaving the crane in a dangerous position.
-The case was ultimately settled with these two companies, the driver who started the chain of events, and Megan’s own underinsured motorist carrier.
-Economic loss was less than $400,000.
-In addition to her little boy, Megan’s parents, brother, sister, and grandfather survive her.
-The $1,655,000 settlement will help provide for little Braden’s future.

 - Minnesota Supreme Court Advisory Committee on the Rules of Civil Procedure (2020-present)